GINARTeam/docs/docs/API-User-Dashboard/accounts.md

 > **Password & Repeat Password**: *The password length must have at least 8 characters and must contain lowercase, uppercase letter, special character, and digit.*

-- If you need a small bandwidth and prefer **Individual Subscription** plans, then Click to **Sign up** to finish registration.
-In the next step, get the verification link through of email.

-- If looking for higher bandwidth for your company’s business, then we suggest selecting the **Business Subscription** plans by adding a few more business information details before **signing up**..

 ![Signup](https://github.com/ginarteam/docs/blob/master/docs/API-User-Dashboard/2.Signup.png?raw=true)

 -	**Step 3: Verify Your Account**